-CPR for Patients Labeled DNR: The Role of the Limited Aggressive Therapy Order
+CPR for the DNR: The Role of the Limited Aggressive Therapy Order

 Patients who sustain a cardiac arrest have a less than 20% chance of surviving to hospital discharge.
-Patients may request do-not-resuscitate (DNR) orders if they believe that their chances for a meaningful recovery after cardiopulmonary arrest are low.
-However, in some identifiable circumstances, cardiopulmonary resuscitation (CPR) has a higher chance of success and lower likelihood of neurologlc impairment.
-The probablllty of survival from a cardiac arrest influences patients’ wishes regarding resuscitation; thus, when CPR has a higher likelihood of success, patients’ expressed preferences for treatment as contained within a DNR order may not accurately reflect their intended goals.
-Patients should be offered the option of consenting to CPR for “higher-success” situations, including a witnessed cardiopulmonary arrest in which the initial cardiac rhythm is ventricular tachycardia or fibrillation, cardiac arrest in the operating room, and cardiac arrest resulting from a readily identifiable iatrogenic cause.
-This new Ievel of resuscitation could be called a “limited aggressive therapy” order.
+Patients may request do-not resuscitate (DNR) orders if they believe that their chances for a meaningful recovery after cardiopulmonary arrest are low.
+However, in some identifiable circumstances, cardiopulmonary resuscitation (CPR) has a higher chance of success and lower likelihood of neurologic impairment.
+The probability of survival from a cardiac arrest influences patients’ wishes regarding resuscitation; thus, when CPR has a higher likelihood of success, patients’ expressed preferences for treatment as contained within a DNR order may not accurately reflect their intended goals.
+Patients should be offered the option of consenting to CPR for “higher success” situations, including a witnessed cardiopulmonary arrest in which the initial cardiac rhythm is ventricular tachycardia or fibrillation, cardiac arrest in the operating room, and cardiac arrest resulting from a readily identifiable iatrogenic cause.
+This new level of resuscitation could be called a “limited aggressive therapy” order.